giezele/Task-messages-api/README.md

+This application is currently work in progress (WIP)

 # Task-messages API
-This is a repository for Laravel project of Task manager API.
+A simple Laravel application to allow users manage their tasks.
+Tasks can have messages attached to them.
+The scope of this app is API only.

 ## Usage